floguo/twitter-spring-cleaning/README.md

 # Twitter Spring Cleaning ヾ(^▽^*)))

 Hey there!
-Welcome to my little project that's all about tidying up your Twitter following list.
+Welcome to my little project that helps you tidy up your Twitter following list.
 It's like Marie Kondo, but for your Twitter feed! (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧

 ## What's This All About? (・∀・)